Is Trucking Business Profitable? 6 Ways to Make More Money

 What factors hurt profitability?

-Though numerous factors determine how profitable a trucking business is, the two main factors to keep in mind are fixed and variable costs.
+Though numerous factors determine how profitable a trucking business is, the two main factors to keep in mind are fixed and variable operating costs.
+Controlling labor costs is also essential for maintaining profitability, as it involves managing expenses related to wages, benefits, and driver retention programs.

-Fixed costs are already in place and relatively predictable, whether you’re on the road or parked at home.
-They’re costs you need to pay, no matter how much you earn.
+Fixed costs are those that stay the same each month, whether you’re on the road or parked at home.
+Regardless of how much you earn, fixed costs don’t change.

-• Licenses and permits.
-In addition to your commercial license, you’ll need to pony up funds for federal DOT and Motor Carrier Authority numbers, Unified Carrier Registration, and an International Registration Plan tag.
+- Licenses and permits.
+In addition to your commercial license, you’ll need funds for federal Department of Transportation (DOT) and Motor Carrier Authority numbers, Unified Carrier Registration, and an International Registration Plan tag.
 These licenses and permits may require regular updates, which could mean extra fees.

-• Cell phone.
+- Cell phone.
 Because you’re on the road often, you’ll need a way to communicate with everyone, from your family to your clients.
-Having a cell phone with unlimited calling and data is a basic necessity.
+Having a cell phone with unlimited calling and data is a basic necessity to work in the trucking industry.

-• Professional fees.
-Most small businesses need to hire out regular help for specific areas like website development and hosting, accountants, and attorneys.
+- Professional fees.
+Most small businesses need to hire out regular help in specific areas like website development and hosting, accounting, and legal guidance.

 Variable costs happen while you’re on the road and can differ based on where and how far you’re driving.
 They also affect cash flow, so it’s good to estimate on the higher end.

-• Maintenance.
+- Maintenance.
 Ongoing vehicle maintenance can vary widely by year, depending on what you need to keep your truck running smoothly.
-One month you might need a whole set of tires, while another you might only need an oil change.
+One month you might need a whole set of new tires, while another you might only need an oil change.

-• Food.
-Food (and coffee) are must-haves.
-But food prices depend on the area, food, and restaurant type.
+- Food.
+Food (and coffee!) are must-haves.
+But food prices depend on the area, the type of food, and where you buy it.
 Fast food is cheaper than sit-down restaurants, as are snacks from the grocery store versus the gas station.

-• Tolls.
+- Tolls.
 Depending on your lane, you’ll find that many U.S. interstates double as tolled turnpikes.
-In larger cities, “paid” toll lanes could mean less traffic, but that convenience might come at a cost — an unpredictable one.
+In larger cities, “paid” toll lanes could mean less traffic, but that convenience might come at a cost — and an unpredictable one.

-How to increase profitability as a trucking business
+How to increase profitability when you own a trucking company

 1. Lower your cost-per-mile.